jason-smart/1701QCA-Assessment3/journal/journal.md

 ### Design intent ###
 <!--- Include your design intent here.
 It should be about a 10 word phrase/sentence. --->
+An interesting device that uses light detection to alert the user when it gets dark.

 ### Design ideation ###
 <!--- Document your ideation process.
 This will include the design concepts presented for assessment 2.
 You can copy and paste that information here. --->